Current Job Opportunities

 - Providing information and guidance to the public (at the counter and over the phone) regarding land use/zoning; building code; critical areas and permit processes; provide technical information regarding code enforcement procedures.

-- Coordinating with interdepartmental staff as necessary.
-Advising other departments and local agencies when complaint or inquiry requires their follow-up and enforcement action.
+- Coordinating with interdepartmental and legal staff as necessary.
+Advising other departments and State and/or local agencies when complaint or inquiry requires their follow-up and enforcement action.

 - Assist and advise Prosecuting Attorney’s office regarding case pursuit; provide case updates; coordinate activities of violator until case resolution is achieved; testify as needed.

-- Prepares staff reports for Notice and Orders issued.
-Presents staff report during the Public Hearings.
+- Preparing staff reports for Notice and Orders issued.
+Presenting staff report during the Public Hearings.

 This position has no supervisory responsibilities.